Cultural Studies: B.A., B.S.

 Foundational Knowledge (Correlates with the Knowledge of a Field Guideline)

-- Learning Outcome: demonstrate an understanding of the field of literary studies.
+- Learning Outcome: demonstrate an understanding of critical approaches to literature an advanced knowledge of literary theory.

 A course which meets this guideline include (but is not limited to):